 We introduce polymorphism with System F. We present ML as a restriction of System F for which type reconstruction is simple and efficient.
 We actually introduce a slight generalization HM(X) of ML to ease and generalize the study of type reconstruction for ML.
-We only briefly discuss techniques for type reconstruction in System F.
+We discuss techniques for type reconstruction in System F-but without formalizing the details.